LinaShadrach/go-practice-basic-api/work-description.md

 #### Get postgres running

+_The process outlined below is specific to running postgres on linux_

 * used `service postgresql start` to start db server
 * used `service postgresql status` to check status, saw it was 'active'
 * used `lsof -nP | grep LISTEN` to check which port it was listening at, saw no entry for 'postgres'